sdp8483/MSP430G2_SSD1306_OLED/README.md

 Print single line of text on row `y` starting at horizontal pixel `x`.
 There are a total of `7` rows starting at `1`.
 The horizontal starting position can be from `0` to `127`.

 `ssd1306_printTextBlock(uint8_t x, uint8_t y, char *ptString)`
-Print a block of text that can span multiple lines, the code wil automagically split up the text on multiple lines.
+Print a block of text that can span multiple lines, the code will automagically split up the text on multiple lines.
 It will print the text block starting on row `y` at horizontal pixel `x`.
 There are a total of `7` rows starting at `1`.
 The horizontal starting position can be from `0` to `127`.
 Store the text block as a `char` array.
 Due to a bug add one extra element to the `char` array.
 For example:
 `char txtBlock[93] = "This is a long multiline text block.
 The code will automatically add extra lines as needed."`

 `void ssd1306_printUI32( uint8_t x, uint8_t y, uint32_t val, uint8_t Hcenter)`